-As a professional writer, I tell businesses' stories, from writing websites to ghostwriting blogs, and from writing video and animation scripts to marketing collateral.
+As a professional writer, I tell businesses' stories, from writing websites to business blogging, and from writing video and animation scripts to marketing collateral.
 I love telling the stories of business owners, people whose livelihoods, whose passions, whose hearts are wholly invested in their work.
 Connecting with them, getting to know their values, philosophies, and approaches to business is inspiring and fulfilling.

 Sometimes I work for businesses directly, while other times I collaborate with graphic designers, marketing firms, and web developers.
-For example, I worked directly with the client on the website content for The Good Real Estate Company; I collaborated with Avenir Creative on the website for Aurora Real Estate Investment; and I ghostwrite blogs, write lead magnets and other marketing copy for Social Lite and their clients.
+For example, I worked directly with the client on the website content for The Good Real Estate Company; I collaborated with Avenir Creative on the website for Aurora Real Estate Investment; and I write blogs, lead magnets, and other marketing copy for Social Lite and their clients.

-Because I previously worked as a proposal writer and coordinator, I also have design skills that some clients like to utilize, such as resume design and development and Inspired magazine, a parenthood magazine for Edmontonians.
-For Inspired, I not only edited two issues (Fall 2016 and Spring 2017), but I also contributed my own creative non-fiction, and designed the magazine's current layout.
-Additionally, for Maven Brow and Beauty and Square Woodcraft, I wrote their website content and designed their sites using Squarespace.
+Because I previously worked as a proposal writer and coordinator, I offer proposal writing and editing services and I also have design skills that some clients like to utilize like Inspired magazine, a parenthood magazine for Edmontonians.
+For Inspired, I not only edited two issues (Fall 2016 and Spring 2017), but I also contributed my own creative non-fiction, and designed the layout.
+Additionally, for Maven Brow and Beauty I wrote Marla's website content and designed her site using Squarespace.

-Lastly, I also freelance for Yellow Pages Canada writing neighbourhood business stories for local businesses, Smart Tips, and Smart Lists.
+Lastly, I also freelanced for Yellow Pages Canada while they ran their neighbourhood business story program for local businesses, Smart Tips, and Smart Lists.
 Here are some samples of stories I've written for independent businesses local to Edmonton:

 From where I am now, when I look back over my life, my heart breaks a little knowing that for so long, I didn't identify as a writer.
 Because I've always been such a voracious reader, I believed that to be a writer, I needed to write fiction.
 I wrote a handful of stories in my twenties, but I never felt as sure of them as I did of my academic essays, speeches, or even eulogies.